enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-dockerfile.md

 ## Image Layer

-- each instruction in Dockerfile create a layer
+- Each instruction in Dockerfile create a layer
 - Image layer can be thought as stack

 ## Build A hello-world Image